kyma-project/test-infra/docs/prow/test-clusters.md

-# Prow test clusters
+# Prow Test Clusters

-This document gathers information about test clusters that are build by Prow jobs.
-All test clusters (a.k.a. workload clusters) are build in sap-kyma-prow-workloads project.
+This document gathers information about test clusters that Prow jobs build.
+All test clusters (a.k.a. workload clusters) are built in the `sap-kyma-prow-workloads` project.

 ## Cluster authorization

 ### Permissions

-Kyma developers are gathered in `kyma_developers@sap.com` Google Group administrated by [Neighbors team](https://github.com/orgs/kyma-project/teams/prow/members?utf8=%E2%9C%93&query=role%3Amaintainer).
-All the group permission are managed in IAM, where the `kyma_developers@sap.com` group has `kyma_developer` role assigned so that its members can access test clusters and VMs in read-only mode.
+Kyma developers are gathered in the `kyma_developers@sap.com` Google Group administrated by the [Neighbors team](https://github.com/orgs/kyma-project/teams/prow/members?utf8=%E2%9C%93&query=role%3Amaintainer).
+All the group permissions are managed in IAM, where the `kyma_developers@sap.com` group has the **kyma_developer** role assigned so that its members can access test clusters and VMs in read-only mode.

 ### Custom permissions